 This post shows you the postcard-pretty Palma de Mallorca old town that hides behind the famous cathedral.
-El Casco Antiguo has been there for hundreds of years before any tourists found the island.
+El Casco Antiguo has been there for hundreds of years before any tourists came to the island.

 People live their life in narrow cobbled streets like they always did.
-Palma de Mallorca old town is the real Mallorca you shouldn’t miss when visiting the island.
+Palma de Mallorca old town is the real Mallorca that you shouldn’t miss when visiting the island.

 Palma de Mallorca architecture: Can Casayas